 Prepare for the Accuplacer Test

-You should plan on taking the time to get ready for the Reading and Math Accuplacer tests.
+You should plan on taking time to prepare for the Reading and Math Course Placement tests.
 (Note, we do not give the Writing test.)
 We strongly encourage you to prepare for tests by reviewing the following study materials:

 - Get plenty of rest and eat properly prior to the test.
 Please arrive 10 minutes before the test begins.

 - Please follow and make sure you understand the directions given before each test.

 - This is an adaptive test.
 Questions are chosen on the basis of your answers to previous questions.
 You must answer every question.
 You cannot omit questions or come back to an answer.
 You may change your answer on a particular question, but you must do so before continuing on to the next question.
 If you do not, the answer is accepted and you cannot return to the question.

 - If you do not know the answer to a question, try to eliminate one or more of the choices and pick one of the remaining choices.

 Which math assessment test will I be taking?

 The test is based on your answer to this background question: “What is the highest level math class you have completed?”